timothymalcham/3d_renderer/README.md

 color_buffer = (uint32_t*) malloc(sizeof(uint32_t) * window_width * window_height);

 // set pixel at "row" 10, "column" 20 to the color red
+// y = window_width * "the row"
+// x = the row + "column"
 // not a grid per se, instead memory allocation is just one long row/array.
-Imagine a rect grid smushed into one long row... color_buffer[(window_width * 10) + 20] = 0xFFFF0000
+Imagine a rect grid smushed into one long sequence... color_buffer[(window_width * 10) + 20] = 0xFFFF0000
 ```